 - What constitutes a breach of contract

 - What steps will be taken if a default occurs

 In a bilateral contract, if either party fails to perform their end of the agreement, the nonperforming party will be considered to be in breach of contract.
 In essence, a bilateral contract is constructed of a promise in exchange for a promise.

 If you need help with understanding unilateral and bilateral contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.